intelligence38000/android-docs/src/pages/plugins/overview/places.md

 ## Clear search history

 Typically found inside any application which offers search history like the places plugin does by default, they will also need to occasionally clear the search history.
-It's recommended to add a setting in your apps preferences to do just this.
-If the user request clearing of the search history, you can use the static method provided inside the `PlaceAutocomplete` class called `clearRecentHistory()` which will immediately clear all the data from the saved database.
+It's recommended to add a setting in your apps preferences to do this.
+If the user request clearing of the search history, you can use the static method provided inside the `PlaceAutocomplete` class called `clearRecentHistory()` which will clear all the data from the saved database at once.

 {{
 <CodeLanguageToggle id="clear-history" />